 When you are facing a charge as serious as murder, the prosecutor needs an airtight case against you.
 It’s our job to use the facts to create a reasonable doubt about the charge in the minds of the jury and judge.

 We do not back down from aggressive prosecutors, whether we’re sitting across the negotiating table from them or we’re facing them in court.
 We believe in the right to a fair trial for all defendants.
-To discuss your case, call our highly experienced murder lawyer today at 407-233-1822.
+To discuss your case, call our highly experienced murder lawyers today at 407-233-1822.
 Attorney Michael Panella will be ready to go to work immediately.

 When speaking with law enforcement after an arrest, you may become confused about the charges you’re facing.
 Investigators may use quite a few different terms when discussing potential charges.